trimark-apps-team/trimarketplace-shopify/README.md

 - Once all required content, media, app configurations, and store settings are in place on production stores, merge QA branch updates into `default-trimarketplace` for deployment to production stores.

 ## New store setup
 - Add all required content, media, app configurations, and store settings before applying the theme.
-- Confirm `templates/index.json` is present in the new store so the homepage renders correctly.

 .